Maybe volunteering while studying abroad isn’t something you thought about until this post. I know I … Read more

 - Students are in a unique academic and social environment surrounded by galleries, an eclectic array restaurants, the State Library of Victoria, Queen Victoria Market and more.

 Academic Departments and Schools at RMIT are divided into three academic divisions: Design and Social Context, Business and Science, Engineering and Health.

 Courses are available in the below disciplines.
-You can also refer to the RMIT online course catalog for a listing of all courses.
+For detailed instructions on how to find and select courses, and a list of popular courses at RMIT, refer to Step 2 – Get Schooled – of our 6 easy steps to studying abroad.
+You can also refer to our RMIT University online course catalog instructions for a listing of all courses, and how to navigate the online catalog.
 Students enroll in 3 – 4 courses per semester (38-48 credits), which usually transfers as 12 – 16 U.S. semester credits.